rsyncOSX/RsyncUIdocs/content/post/Remotelogins.md

 description = "There are two ways to setup passwordless logins to remote servers." lastmod = "2021-03-10"
 +++
 There are two ways to setup passwordless logins to a remote server and RsyncUI supports both.
-It is advised to use ssh and ssh-keys, method one below, because the traffic is encrypted and it is considered more secure.
+It is advised to use ssh and ssh-keys because the traffic is encrypted and it is considered more secure.

 ## Encrypted protocol by ssh and ssh-keys

-Utilizing ssh enables passwordless logins to remote servers by ssh private and public key-pair.

-Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication). ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+Using [ssh-keys](https://wiki.archlinux.org/index.php/SSH_keys) is in general considered more safe than standard password solutions (single factor authentication).
+Ssh-keys is based upon [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

 - RsyncUI can assist you [in setting up passwordless logins](/post/ssh/)